divinecuration/divinecuration.github.io/_posts/2021-11-02-perspectivalism.md

 published: true
 ---

 Some follow up thoughts to an objection to perspectivalism I raised in [Against Metamodernism](https://samuelludford.medium.com/against-metamodernism-51be3cbbe751).
-What I'd like to do here is consider how a core theme from Hegelian dialectics---namely the experience of error---can inform this discussion, as it has taken shape in metamodernism and adjacent spaces.
+What I'd like to do here is consider how a core theme in Hegelian dialectics---namely the experience of error---can inform this discussion, as it has taken shape in metamodernism and adjacent spaces.

 <!--more-->